-Please note that only Corgi registered people can work on gas appliances.
-All gas appliances need to be registered with Corgi when they are changed or installed.
+Please note that only Gas Safe (this has superseded Corgi accreditation) registered engineers can work on gas appliances.
+All gas appliances need to be registered with Gas Safe when installed or changed.
 This includes cookers, gas hobs and boilers.

-There are strict rules about the amount of gas required for every appliance.
-If there is not enough gas available for the requirements of the appliance then the appliance could be dangerous.
+There are strict limits for the amount of gas required for each and every appliance.
+If there is not enough gas available for the rating of the appliance, then the appliance could be dangerous.

-If when the final commissioning checks are carried out and there is not enough gas, then the appliance fails.
-It will then require that the pipework be adapted or re-run so that enough gas is delivered to all the appliances working off that meter.
+This means that when the appliance is commissioned, the most important check is whether there is enough gas, otherwise the appliance will be deemed unsafe.
+If it is, then the only solution is to adapt the existing pipework or re-run it in a larger diameter so that enough gas is delivered to all the appliances working off that meter.